Haul No

-Haul No! is an environmental activist organization lead by Navajo members in opposition of the transport of Uranium through Navajo and Havasupai land.
+Haul No! is an environmental activist organization led by Navajo members in opposition of the transport of Uranium through Navajo and Havasupai land.
 The group targets its opposition against Energy Fuels which operates the Pinyon Plain uranium mine in the Grand Canyon and White Mesa Uranium Mill in Blanding, Utah.

 Background

 The Havasupai have been resisting the operation of the Pinyon mine since the 1980s.
 In August 2024, Joe Biden banned uranium mining in the area, but Pinyon mine was granted an exception later in his term.
 Pinyon mine lies on Kaibab National Forest which is not part of the official Havasupai territory, but it is on their ancestral land.